 There’s not a lot to say about this notebook’s cooling, and that’s good.
 At idle, the system fan is barely audible, and external temperatures barely rise above 90 degrees Fahrenheit.
 Full load forces the fan to raise its voice to 45 decibels – a tame figure, for a gaming notebook – and temperatures only hit 93 degrees.
 That’s excellent for a gaming system on full tilt.

-I did notice a cooling system oddity, though – two rubber stoppers that are supposed to be inserted in the rear of the system when the notebook is off.
+We did notice a cooling system oddity, though – two rubber stoppers that are supposed to be inserted in the rear of the system when the notebook is off.
 These apparently provide additional protection to ensure debris won’t enter the rather large cooling vents.
 The problem, of course, is that most users are going to lose the small rubber stoppers within a few hours.

 Asus ships the G752 with a typical one-year warranty against manufacturer defects.
 That’s an unofficial industry standard for laptops, no matter the price.
 Very few offer a longer, or shorter, warranty.